vlingo/xoom-designer/README.md

 > Add / Update Code Generation Template

-One of the coolest features are the code generation.
-The following diagram shows how `starter` handles a set of options for project structure / code creation:
+The automated code generation is a nice `starter` feature.
+If you want to collaborate on that, please first take a look at the following diagram showing the `starter` components responsible for code templates handling:

-   which relies on [Maven Archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) and [Apache FreeMarker](https://freemarker.apache.org/).
+As illustrated above,   which relies on [Maven Archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) and [Apache FreeMarker](https://freemarker.apache.org/).
 These two mechanism